gavin1970/SpaceBattleSim/README.md

 ## Revive / Recovery System

 When a home-team ship's shields reach zero it enters the `Dead` state.
 TowRigs scan for dead allies and tow them back to HomeBase for revival.
-The order in which they are prioritised is driven by the `RecoverOrder` enum:
+The order in which they are prioritized is driven by the `RecoverOrder` enum:

 | Priority | Value | Ship |
 |----------|-------|------|